 Here are some that let you add video to your app page:

 And if it’s a YouTube link those stores ask you, it’s another opportunity to get some views.

-Creating additional videos (usually between 15s and 30s) for your app is definitely a good idea if you’re considering video ads.
+Creating additional videos (often 10s, 15s or30s, but sometimes even shorter depending on the channel) for your app is definitely a good idea if you’re considering video ads.
 You can use those video ads for user acquisition on Facebook, Instagram, Google or some video-focused ad networks.

 Here are some video ads we’ve produced:

 Facebook ads allow to target a very detailed audience, at scale (advice #4).

 You can match your database with Facebook to target your best users or reactivate some, find people that are like your best customers (lookalike audience), etc.

 Their photo page post ads were pretty effective, with a direct “Install Now” (or “Play Game”) call to action below it that leads directly to the App Store or Google Play Store.

 And you can now have basically the same thing, with a video thumbnail that allow your potential customers to watch a video about your app.
 If they like what they see, they just have to tap the “Install Now” button and are brought to their app store.